Hair loss in women can lead to emotional distress. Understand the reasons for female hair loss and learn how to prevent hair loss in women.

 Limit the use of chemical treatments

-Chemical treatments such as perms, dyes, peroxide treatments and highlights are one of the most common causes of hair loss in women.
+Avoid chemical processing and treatments such as perms, dyes, peroxide treatments and highlights are one of the most common causes of hair loss in women.

 Stick to natural hair care products

 Avoid shampoos, conditioners or any other product with harsh ingredients.
 Some of the best natural ingredient to prevent hair loss include plant oils, liquorice, aloe vera and safflower among others.

 Natural oils have become easily accessible and you can easily purchase them online or at your favourite store.
 Take advantage of their soothing, regenerative and balancing effects by applying some during scalp massaging.

 One simple way to prevent hair loss in women caused by a physical damage is to wear a hat to avoid sun damage and comb the hair with a gentle brush.